franzineancheta/FCA-Digital-Portfolio/README.md

 Hi!
 I'm Franzine or **Chin**! ♡

-Welcome to my little digital space where I showcase my **activities, creative outputs, and learning experiences** throughout the prelim period.
+Welcome to my little digital space where I showcase my **activities, creative outputs, and learning experiences** throughout my GE 4120 journey.

 Through this portfolio, I share my journey in exploring **presentation design, colors, typography, and visual communication**.
 Each activity reflects my creativity, ideas, and the things I learned along the way.